 - Two occupational driver’s licenses have been issued to you after a conviction in the past 10 years.

 - You are not a legal citizen in the United States.

 If any of these situations apply to you, you will not be able to receive an ODL.

 Kelly McHanan Law Can Help

-Miss McHanan wants to ensure that you stay on the road legally.
+Miss McMahan wants to ensure that you stay on the road legally.
 She has been licensed to practice law in the state of Texas for almost a decade now and knows the ins and outs of Austin.
 In the case that your license has been suspended, you need to call an attorney immediately.
-Let Miss McHanan be that attorney.
+Allow Kelly McMahan services to help you.
 Call her office at (512) 843-2889 to schedule a consultation with her.
 Her law office is open every weekday from 8 am to 5 pm.
 Now that you have found Austin Texas Drivers License Attorney Near Me, you can get moving!

 Fun Facts About Austin

 - Austin has the largest urban bat colony in all of North America.